 Finding Internal Linking Opportunities On Your Hotel's Website

-This is at is most basic version, but there are only two things that you need to get started.
+This is at its most basic version, but there are only two things that you need to get started.
 The first is a Google Search Console account for the website that you want to find internal links for with at least 28 days worth of data (preferably 90).
 The second is any web browser.
-Just make sure that you are performing the search on Google since this is where we are getting our data from.
-You can do this for other browsers, but we will start with arguably the most important first.
+Just make sure that you are performing the search on Google.
+This is where we are getting our data from.
+You can do this for other browsers, but we will start with arguably the most critical first.

 - The first thing that you need to do is log into your Search Console account